Nursultan Nazarbayev International Airport: History

+Establishment and early operational history

-The airport was built in 1930, three kilometers from Akmolinsk (now – Astana) within the area of today's modern architectural tower of Baiterek.
+The airport was built in 1930, three kilometers from Akmolinsk (now Astana) within the area of today's modern architectural tower of Baiterek.
 There was a square field for aircraft take-off and landing, an adobe 8-room station with a small waiting hall, a two-room house for pilots, and fuel storage on the airport grounds.
 In December 1931, the first airfield of Astana was built on the outskirts of the town and was developed further after World War II.
 Regular air traffic was established between Semipalatinsk and Akmolinsk (day of enterprise establishment).

 During times of flooding, the aerodrome was closed.
 Communication between the aerodrome and the city was by phone, ferry (there was no bridge over Ishim River), and footpath.
 In the first few years, the air traffic was ad-hoc by character, with loose timetables, such as "Aircraft departure on Monday morning" or "On Wednesday at sunrise".
 Transportation of passengers, mail, and cargo was carried out by Kalinin K-4, Kalinin K-5, Polikarpov R-5, Petlyakov Pe-2 aircraft.
 Regular flights were established in 1934, with the following routes: Alma-Ata – Karaganda – Akmolinsk – Atbasar – Kostanay – Sverdlovsk.
 Karaganda – Petropavlovsk – Korgalzhyn – Akmolinsk.

 At the beginning of 1946, the first group of Polikarpov Po-2 aircraft arrived in Akmolinsk for regular service.
 The group belonged to a Karaganda aviation enterprise.
-The following routes were opened for passenger and mail transportation: Akmolinsk – Korgalzhyn – Aksu – Astrakhanka – Balkashino (settlements of Akmolinsk region).
+The following routes were opened for passenger and mail transportation: Akmolinsk – Korgalzhyn – Aksu – Astrakhanka – Balkashino (settlements of Akmolinsk Region).
 The operations division was organized consisting of two people.
 In 1946, aviation began to render services for the national economy – medical aviation.

-From 1947 to 1948, a fleet of three Polikarpov Po-2 aircraft was formed at the Akmolinsk airport base.
+From 1947 to 1948, a fleet of three Polikarpov Po-2 aircraft was formed at the Akmolinsk Airport base.
 This fleet was part of an air group that was based in Karaganda.
 The airport was equipped with modern equipment (for the time), construction development has started: a Finnish house for a radio station, three buildings and a garage were built.
 The total number of staff numbered 40 to 50 people.
 The airport began servicing heavier types of aircraft such as Lisunov Li-2 in addition to light aircraft.
-On November 4, 1963, Tselinograd Airport (formerly known as – Akmolinsk) accepted the first Ilyushin Il-18 aircraft in the new terminal, located 18 kilometers from the city.
-In December 1963, Ilyushin Il-18 aircraft began to operate regular flights.
-The airport terminal was at a building stage, therefore the adapted two-story building served as the air terminal, where the air traffic control service had been located.